-Clients that have installed previous versions of Client Security must update their software to Client Security Software Version 5.0 to take advantage of new Client Security features.
+Clients that have installed versions of Client Security prior to Version 5.0 should update their software to Client Security Software Version 5.1 to take advantage of new Client Security features.

-Important: TCPA systems that had IBM Client Security Software Version 4.0x installed must clear the chip before installing IBM Client Security Software Version 5.0.
+Important: TCPA systems that had IBM Client Security Software Version 4.0x installed must clear the chip before installing IBM Client Security Software Version 5.1.
 Failure to do so might result in an installation failure, or non-responsive software.